helderdaniel/MooshakTools/submissions.md

  A,52770,1
  (...)
  ```
+ Classifications listed below are the only ones not considered as failure	(This is harded coded in current version).
+ -	Accepted
+ -	Compile Time Error
+ -	Invalid Submission
+ -	Presentation Error
+ -	Program Size Exceeded

 For operation "mapAll" and "mapFinal", map is formatted as sample below:
  ```
  nofail  *    *              *              *    *
  Prob  Acc CTEr Eval InFn InSb MLEx OLEx PErr PSEx REvl RTEr TLEx WrAn Total Fails